Usage data dashboard and overage calculations

 Select a necessary month bar on the Syndication frequency overages graph.

-Select a necessary day bar on the day view of the Syndication frequency overages graph.
+Select a necessary day bar on the Syndication frequency overages graph.

 The Syndication Frequency Overages Details table shows all sites that lead to overages.
 You can check the following metrics for each site in your organization for a selected day: